Call for Projects, Review and Ranking of Projects

 PWSs must submit an Eligibility Application for each independent DWSRF project.
 A project’s eligibility for funding, its priority ranking point score and its readiness to proceed is based on the information submitted with this application.
 Please note, this application is for eligibility and inclusion in DPH’s Intended Use Plan; it is not the application for a loan from the DWSRF program.

 Please review the Priority Ranking System (below) before completing the application.
-Several updates and improvements have been made, including those to reflect the new project point table.
 If you have a project which proposes to consolidate or connect to another PWS, or connect private wells with water quality or quantity issues, please complete and attach the appropriate form(s) to the Eligibility Application.